D365 Finance & Supply Chain Release Policy

 Dynamics 365 F&SCM updates are backwards compatible with ISV solutions

-Microsoft maintains a policy of binary backwards compatibility of D365 F&SCM (see also this FAQ section for more details).
+Microsoft maintains a policy of binary backwards compatibility of D365 F&SCM (see also this page for more details).
 This means that you can deploy the newest update of D365 F&SCM while keeping the ISV solution unchanged and without a need to re-compile the solution.
 The goal of Microsoft is that the monthly updates of D365 F&SCM are not only binary compatible, but also functionally compatible so that a monthly update of D365 F&SCM will not break the ISV solution in place and vice versa.

 Preview Early Access Program